oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

     ![](./images/images/vcn-wizard.png "vcn-wizard")

-3. Name your VCN “MySQL-VCN” while making sure you are in the correct Compartment.
+3. Name your VCN “MDS-VCN” while making sure you are in the correct Compartment.
 Leave everything as it is, and click “Next”
     ```bash
-    <copy>MySQL-VCN</copy>
+    <copy>MDS-VCN</copy>
     ```

     ![](./images/images/name-vcn.png "name-vcn-wizard")